Raphael Lotilla

-Raphael Perpetuo "Popo'" Mercado Lotilla (born June 16, 1958) is a Filipino lawyer, businessman, and government official serving as the 33rd secretary of environment and natural resources (ad interim, pending Commission on Appointments approval) since 2025, under President Bongbong Marcos.
-He previously served as the 7th and 13th secretary of energy under Presidents Gloria Macapagal Arroyo (2005–2007) and Bongbong Marcos (2022–2025), respectively.
+Raphael Perpetuo "Popo'" Mercado Lotilla (born June 16, 1958) is a Filipino lawyer, businessman, and Philippine ambassador to the Holy See.
+He previously served as the 33rd Secretary of Environment and Natural Resources from 2025 to 2026, under Bongbong Marcos, and was the 7th and 13th secretary of energy under presidents Gloria Macapagal Arroyo (2005–2007) and Bongbong Marcos (2022–2025), respectively.

 Early life and education

 Lotilla was born on June 16, 1958, in Sibalom, Antique.
 His brother, Jose Perpetuo Lotilla, is a lawyer who is an independent director of Security Bank and a former Transportation and Communications undersecretary, and ran in the 2016 Philippine House of Representatives elections as the second nominee of the Ang Kasangga party-list.

 Lotilla studied at the University of the Philippines Diliman, where he obtained his Bachelor of Science in Psychology (1980), Bachelor of Arts in History, and Bachelor of Laws (1984).
 He then attended the University of Michigan, where he obtained his Master of Laws in 1987.